The edge of his dream,

 Family is important to McCollum.
 “I wanted to make my family proud: my parents, my grandparents, my cousins, my aunts and my uncles.”
 As the first in his family to attend college, he’s done that and much more.
 The Say Yes scholarship, McCollum says, gave him opportunities to explore his passions; poetry was one of them.
 “I worked with the Community Writing Center at Mt.
 Zion Baptist Church.
 We were able to start a poetry program for 6-8 graders.”
 He helped students at Penn-Griffin Middle School and Kirkman Park Elementary learn to express themselves through their writing and encouraged them to share their words at a “Poetry Project Showcase” this past March.
 It changed him.
 “I’ve seen a lot of growth not only in them, but because of them, in myself.”

-McCollum stands ready to graduate and begin work on his master’s degree in strategic communications also at HPU.
-He expects his career might take him away from the Triad, but he hopes not for long.
+Now with a bachelor’s degree in strategic communication, McCollum serves the Washington Street community with the intention to embolden voices and encourage agency.
+He is the current Program Director for Mega Mission Ministries and the Community Writing Center at Mt.
+Zion Baptist church in High Point.
 “I see the promise that is in this city, and I see what it is capable of.
 I would love to come home and do some work at home.
 It has always been a goal of mine to do something for my city.”

-He talks about teaching or nonprofit work, but for now he says his heart is full.
-“I’m just grateful for the Say Yes Scholarship, and grateful to have been part of High Point University and my city of High Point; and I’m grateful for the people I’ve met in the process.”
+“I’m grateful for the shift_ed Scholarship, and grateful to have been part of High Point University and my city of High Point; and I’m grateful for the people I’ve met in the process.”

-High Point University is a Limited Local Higher Education Partner with Say Yes Guilford.
-Each year this partnership makes five scholarships for full tuition and fees available to qualifying students with a family income below $75,000 and five Say Yes Choice Grants (a $5000 award) available to qualifying students with a family income above $75,000.
-HPU joins more than 100 private schools in the Say Yes Compact awarding scholarships each year to GCS graduates.
+High Point University is a Limited Local Higher Education Partner with shift_ed.
+Each year this partnership makes five scholarships for full tuition and fees available to qualifying students with a family income below $75,000 and five grants available to qualifying students with a family income above $75,000.